 - When managing the theme settings for your platform, if you've flagged the option to display square tile thumbnails in your platform, note that at this time, the mobile app can only display rectangular tile thumbnails.

 - Badges, points and coins, leaderboards and contests are shown in the mobile app on the My Gamification page in your profile panel (you can reach it from the app menu) and via the Gamification widget.
 However, for contests, you can only view your position in the related leaderboard, but the top 3 of the contest and the full leaderboard for the contest are not available on the app.

 - The mobile app supports the following SSO integrations: SAML, OKTA, Google Apps, Gmail, Auth0 and OpenID Connect.
 Any other SSO integration is not supported.
 Keep in mind that when using these SSO credentials, they are not supported in offline mode, meaning that you cannot use an SSO login in offline mode.
-You as a user must be in online mode to login via SSO.
+The user must be in online mode to log in via SSO.
 Remember that you should not log out of the app when in offline mode.

 - When configuring the SSO Behavior for SAML, OKTA, Google Apps, Gmail, Auth0 or OpenID Connect, please note that the Show standard login page option is supported by Docebo's Go.Learn mobile app.
 If you set this option and you use on your mobile app the Single Sign On integration you have configured (among those listed above), remember that it is necessary to set also the Show SSO button on login page.
 The Automatic redirect to identity provider setting (and as a consequence the possibility to add a specific logout landing page) is not supported by the Go.Learn mobile app.